mysteriumnetwork/openvpn-forwarder/README.md

 This will send an update to `forwarder` with virtual IP to UserHash mapping on every user connection.

-To be able to get user's original address for mapping we need to disable `MASQUERADE` to the `forwarder` container:
+To be able to get user's virtual IP for mapping we need to disable `MASQUERADE` to the `forwarder` container:

 Execute the following command on the `openvpn` container:
 ```